 Others believe you should go a step further and invest some of your money in the stock market and mutual funds as part of your budgeting plan, if you can handle it.
 And some experts say you should create multiple budgets that exist on a sliding scale in case you experience fluctuations in your income.
 That is, you create a regular budget similar to the 50-30-20 plan and then make a big money budget (in case you come across a big windfall) and a bad budget in case something catastrophic like a health scare of job loss occurs.

-However you choose to create your first adult budget, the important thing is making sure you have one.
+However you choose to create your millennial budget plan, the important thing is making sure you have one.
 If you’re looking for some guidance, here are the crucial steps to budgeting that will help keep your spending in check and savings flush with cash.

 1. Set your goals